Nice to meet you.

 This gives the output a richer representation and increases the network’s predictive power.
 Once the output matrix is created, the encoder layer passes the information to the decoder layer.

 Did you know?
 The concept of attention was first introduced in recurrent neural networks and long short-term memory (LSTM) to add missing words to an input sequence.
-Even though they were able to produce accurate words, they couldn’t conduct the language operations through parallel processing, regardless of computational resource access.
+Even though they were able to produce accurate words, they couldn’t conduct the language operations through parallel processing, regardless of amount of computational power.

 Some companies already utilize a double-stacked version of the transformer’s encoder to solve their language problems.
-Given their humongous language datasets, encoders work phenomenally well in language translation, question answering, and fill-in-the-blanks.
+Given the humongous language datasets, encoders work phenomenally well in language translation, question answering, and fill-in-the-blanks.

-Besides language translation, encoders work well in language translation and text summaries.
+Besides language translation, encoders work well in industrial domains like medicine.
 Companies like AstraZeneca use encoder-only architecture like molecular AI to study protein structures like amino acids.
-It is used to study how trypsin, pepsin, and amylase affect the immunity mechanism of humans.

 Other benefits include: